angular/angular/docs/PR_REVIEW.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Note that the script created `pr/24623_top` and `pr/24623_base` branches which denote where the PR starts and ands.
+Note that the script created `pr/24623_top` and `pr/24623_base` branches which denote where the PR start and end SHA.

 ```
 cef93a51b (pr/24623_top) ci: scripts to review PRs locally